uclaacm/studio-intro-tutorials/First Person Shooter Part I/README.md

 ## Player
 ### Setup + Movement
 Create an empty GameObject.
 Add a Rigidbody and Capsule Collider. `Idk why Aaron added the Capsule Collider`.
-Make sure that the Rigidbody has 'Use Gravity' checked and has mass so that the character is effected normally by gravity.
+Make sure that the Rigidbody has 'Use Gravity' checked and has mass so that the character is affected normally by gravity.

-To get our player movement, we attach a `PlayerInput` component with the default action map and a [`CharacterController` script](https://github.com/uclaacm/studio-beginner-tutorials-f21/blob/3d-fps-part-i/First%20Person%20Shooter%20Part%20I/Assets/Scripts/CharacterMovement.cs) which is similar to the Roll a Ball and 2D Platformer movement scripts but with some unique attributes.
+To get our player movement, we attach a `PlayerInput` component with the default action map and a `CharacterController` [script](https://github.com/uclaacm/studio-beginner-tutorials-f21/blob/3d-fps-part-i/First%20Person%20Shooter%20Part%20I/Assets/Scripts/CharacterMovement.cs) which is similar to the Roll a Ball and 2D Platformer movement scripts but with some unique attributes.

 Within our CharacterController script, we start by defining a few SerializeField variables: headCamera and maxSpeed.
 These variables will help with attaching the camera to the head of the player and making our character's speed editable from the inspector.
 Then a few variables are initialized for future use.
-The `Awake()` function is called once before the game starts and is often used to set up references to other scripts and GameObjects, which is exactly what we're doing in our `Awake()` funciton.
-Specifically, we are retrieving references to the InputAction from the keyboard, animator, and additionally initializing the cursor to being locked and invisible.
+The `Awake()` function is called once before the game starts and is often used to set up references to other scripts and GameObjects, which is exactly what we're doing in our `Awake()` function.
+Specifically, we are retrieving references to the InputAction from the keyboard, animator, and additionally initializing the cursor to be locked and invisible.

-`Gonna write more tomorrow (11/15)`
+The next part of our code focuses on calling the `FixedUpdate()` function.
+We call `FixedUpdate()` instead of `Update()` to keep our frames in-check with the physics engine.
+Within this function, we set a new `Vector3 deisredForwardVector` to be in the direction that the player is facing (which is based off the camera) without accounting for the y-axis yet because it doesn’t affect movement.
+Then we rotate the player in this direction with `transform.forward = desiredFowardVector` so that the player is facing the desired direction.
+After that, we calculate the velocity of the player based on their current velocity and the desired velocity obtained from player input.
+We use the `Mathf.SmoothDamp` to calculate this velocity because it allows for smooth transitions between movements.
+Lastly, we move the player with `transform.Translate` and animate the character by calling `animator.SetFloat`.

+Moving on to the smaller functions of our code, we call `OnEnable()` and `OnDisable()` to set up listeners to perform actions only when inputs are received from the keyboard. `HandleChangedMoveDirection` and `HandleCanceledMoveDirection` are used to detect when new directions are inputted into the keyboard and released from the keyboard.

-### Animation
+## Animation
 Lorem ipsum deez
 ---